Symatem/Documentation/Processing/Programming.md

 - Easy refactoring: Partitioning / capsulation and inlining
 - Abstraction mechanisms: Reflection / meta programming
 - No structural difference of compile-time and runtime
+- Not based on sequences or textual representation: Projectional editing

 ## Design Decisions
-- No syntax, macros or lookups: Projectional editing
+- No macros or lookups
 - Axiomatic / DAG Layers vs Cyclic Graphs: No fundamental primitives (primitives are just an optimization)
 - Control flow is expressed by data flow (using lambdas for conditional execution)
 - Parameter / arguments are not ordered only named (mapping)
 - Execution order is implicitly defined by data flow (partial ordering)
-- Stateful operations can use void carriers for explicit total ordering
+- Stateful operations can use void carriers for explicit (total) ordering
 - Operator boundaries are only for abstraction and not an implicit sync fence
 - Dynamic typing with automatic type deduction
 - Variables are split into transport declarations and placeholders
-- Const expressions / TypedPlaceholders / Deferring
+- Concolic: Const expressions (Concrete Execution) => Deferring => TypedPlaceholders (Symbolic Execution)

 ## Components
 - Operator: